-

 Listening to music, streaming a podcast, or watching a movie on your mobile device helps pass the time at the gate but also puts you at risk of missing important gate announcements.
 Be careful when tuning out the noise so that you don’t also tune out the signal.

-To ensure you are up-to-date to any flight changes, including connections, download the app for the airline you are flying.
+To ensure you are up-to-date with any flight changes, including connections, download the app for the airline you are flying.
 You’ll get gate changes, time changes, and any important information as they change.

 The easiest way to skip long security lines and long customs lines when you are on your way home is to sign up for TSA PreCheck or Global Entry (for fliers who often travel internationally).
 You won’t have to take your shoes off with TSA PreCheck or take your computer out; the lines usually are shorter (though as more people sign up, they can be long).
 Global Entry cuts your time waiting in customs on the way home way down.